Zuora CPQ vs. Salesforce CPQ

 Overview of each CPQ Solution

-Zuora CPQ and Salesforce CPQ are two viable options for a CPQ platform, but they also use significantly different data models (and have different approaches to CPQ in general).
+Zuora CPQ and Salesforce CPQ are viable options for a CPQ platform, but they also use significantly different data models (and have different approaches to CPQ in general).

 Defining Zuora CPQ